prachiupadhyay1040/jenkins/README.md

 A page opens prompting you to Unlock Jenkins.
 Obtain the required administrator password in the next step.

-* Obtain the default Jenkins unlock password by opening the terminal and running the following command: sudo cat /var/lib/jenkins/secrets/initialAdminPassword Obtaining the Jenkins administrator password.
+* Obtain the default Jenkins unlock password by opening the terminal and running the following command: sudo cat /var/lib/jenkins/secrets/initialAdminPassword</br>
+Obtaining the Jenkins administrator password.

 * The system returns an alphanumeric code.
 Enter that code in the Administrator password field and click Continue.

 * The setup prompts to either Install suggested plugins or Select plugins to install.
 It’s fine to simply install the suggested plugins.
-Customizing Jenkins plugins after installation.
+Customizing Jenkins plugins after installation.</br>
 You can always install more plugins later.
 The system continues the initial Jenkins setup.

 * The next step is the Create First Admin User.
 Enter the credentials you want to use for your Jenkins administrator, then click Save and Continue.
-Creating the first admin user in Jenkins.
+Creating the first admin user in Jenkins./br>

 * After this, you should set up the Instance Configuration.
 This is the preferred network address for this Jenkins installation.
 Confirm the address you want to use for your server.
 This is most likely the same address you used to get to this configuration page.
-Configure the Jenkins instance.
+Configure the Jenkins instance.</br>
 Once you specify the Jenkins URL, click Save and Finish.

 * You should see a page that says Jenkins is ready!
 Click Start using Jenkins to open the Jenkins dashboard.